Optimizing the interaction geometry of inverse Compton scattering x-ray sources: inverse Compton scattering for arbitrary interaction angles

-We compare the x-ray source performance under three geometries.
-First, a full optimization as described in the previous section, where the electron energy, the interaction angle, and laser pulse shape are optimized.
-Second, an optimization of only the interaction angle, and laser pulse shape.
-Here the electron energy is constant.
-This has the advantage of no re-alignment of the electron optics, at the slight cost of performance.
-Finally, a head-on geometry optimized according to Sec.~\ref{sec:head-on ics}.
-The corresponding x-ray brilliance throughout the x-ray energy range in the different geometries is shown in Fig.~\ref{fig:sourceperformance}a.
-The dots show a comparison with particle tracking simulations (General Particle Tracer \cite{PulsarPhysicsGeneralGPT}) and subsequent numerical calculation of the Liénard-Wiechert potentials \cite{thomas2010algorithm}.\\
+We compare the x-ray source performance for three geometries.
+First, a full optimization as described in the previous section is performed, where the electron energy, the interaction angle, and the laser pulse shape are optimized.
+Second, an optimization is performed in which the electron energy is kept constant and only the interaction angle and the laser pulse shape are optimized.
+This has the advantage that no re-alignment of the electron optics is required, while the x-ray performance is hardly affected.
+Finally, a head-on geometry is optimized as described in Sec.~\ref{sec:head-on ics}.
+The resulting analytically optimized x-ray brilliances in the three different geometries are plotted with solid curves in Fig.~\ref{fig:sourceperformance}a for the $0.25-2$~keV soft x-ray energy range and in Fig.~\ref{fig:sourceperformance}b for the entire $0-20$~keV x-ray energy range.
+Also shown are the results of charged particle tracking simulations (General Particle Tracer \cite{PulsarPhysicsGeneralGPT}) combined with the numerical calculation of the Liénard-Wiechert potentials \cite{thomas2010algorithm}, which are indicated by dots.
+The analytical model results are in excellent agreement with the numerical calculations.\\

-We find here that the grazing angle geometry is able to improve the brilliance of an ICS source by almost an order of magnitude in the soft x-ray regime.
-Additionally, the full optimization only differs slightly from the results of $\gamma = 100$.
-Fig.~\ref{fig:sourceperformance}b shows the performance with the x-ray energy range continued to 20 keV.
-We find here that the optimized head-on geometry outperforms the grazing angle geometry above 7 keV for the considered parameters.\\
+We find that the grazing angle geometry is able to improve the brilliance of an ICS source in the soft x-ray regime by almost an order of magnitude, compared to the head-on geometry.
+In addition, we find that the optimization of the grazing angle geometry is hardly affected if the electron energy is not optimized and kept fixed at $\gamma = 100$.
+Figure~\ref{fig:sourceperformance}b shows that the optimized head-on geometry outperforms the grazing angle geometry only at x-ray energies exceeding 7 keV for the parameters considered.\\